BU-NU-CLOUD-SP18/Ceph-Tracing/README.md

 The project would be implemented and delivered incrementally at the end of each iteration

-1. Compilation of the project proposal
+1. Compilation of the project proposal.

-2. Showing traces using Blkin (making instances in OpenStack environment, Deploying Ceph on instances in OpenStack, Compiling Blkin for Ceph, Running Ceph with Blkin)
+2. Showing traces using Blkin (making instances in OpenStack environment, Deploying Ceph on instances in OpenStack, Compiling Blkin for Ceph, Running Ceph with Blkin.)

-3. Understanding the Blkin architecture, replacement of Blkin with Jaeger
+3. Understanding the Blkin architecture, replacement of Blkin with Jaeger.

-4. Presenting the plan and starting replacing Blkin with Jaeger
+4. Presenting the plan and starting replacing Blkin with Jaeger.

-5. Demonstration of capturing traces using Jaeger, system integration, testing, bug-fixing and user documentation completion
+5. Demonstration of capturing traces using Jaeger, system integration, testing, bug-fixing and user documentation completion.